Correcting Converging Verticals in Lightroom

 In another article, I explain the cause of this problem and how to correct the problem in Photoshop.
 But as not everyone is a Photoshop user this tutorial will examine how to fix converging verticals in Lightroom.

 Lightroom Lens Correction

 I can’t quite recall which version of Lightroom introduced the capability to correct this problem in the Lens Correction panel of the Develop Module but it was certainly present in Lightroom version 5.
-In the following screen shot you can see a screenshot of the panel.
+In the following screenshot, you can see the panel and controls.

 To correct the converging verticals it’s necessary to apply a negative Vertical adjustment.
 This causes the lower part of the image to move inwards whilst the upper part moves out.
 You can see this in the following screenshot.

 The alignment is done by eye using the grid that is overlaid on the image when making changes.
 Notice that the correction isn’t a perfect correction as I felt this appeared a little unnatural.